 US Student Visa Interview Freeze 2025: Is Your American Dream on Hold?

-At the end of May 2025, the US State Department announced an abrupt halt to scheduling new student visa interviews at US consulates for F, M and J visas worldwide.
+US State Department announced an abrupt halt to scheduling new student visa interviews at US consulates for F, M and J visas worldwide.
 Millions of students applying for the Fall intake are witnessing chaos, with little to no information from official sources, as the interview process resumes.
-Let's explore how US student visa interview freeze affects Indian applicants, plausible reasons for visa rejections, what to do in such cases, and what Plan B is.

-The freeze remains in place, as of mid-June, for thousands of Indian students, many of whom have admission letters or I-20s in hand, who have paid their SEVIS fee and are experiencing difficulty looking at long-term plans to study in the United States.
+Freeze remains in place, as of mid-June, for thousands of Indian students.
+Many of whom have admission letters or I-20s in hand, who have paid their SEVIS fee.
+Now facing difficulty looking at long term plans to study in United States.
 The timing could not have been more devastating, as this approach falls between May and August, the busiest time of year, when generally 70% of all US student visas are issued within this short time frame.

 This time, also known as the Fall intake of USA, has recorded a massive rejection rate and has already witnessed revocation of 309 visa applications for Indian students (the largest international student pool in USA followed by China) and is still counting.
 On the other hand, Chinese students are equally facing back-to-back visa rejections.
 But what is the reason, and what is the solution?
 Let us discuss here in detail.